 Section 7.
 Voting.
 The act of a majority of the Directors present at a meeting at which a quorum is present shall be the act of the Board of Directors, unless a greater number is required by law or by these Bylaws.

-- Restrictions.
-No person shall be eligible to hold office of President of the Corporation for two (2) consecutive terms except that if a President shall fail to serve his full term as set forth in Section 1 above, and the President-Elect shall assume the office of President in the absence of the President, the President-Elect shall nevertheless be eligible to serve as President during the next succeeding year.
+Section 2.
+Restrictions.
+No person shall be eligible to hold office of President of the Corporation for two (2) consecutive terms except that if a President shall fail to serve his or her full term as set forth in Section 1 above, and the President-Elect shall assume the office of President in the absence of the President, the President-Elect shall nevertheless be eligible to serve as President during the next succeeding year.

 Section 5.
 President-Elect.
-In the absence of the President or in the event of his inability or refusal to act, the President-Elect shall perform the duties of President, and when so acting, shall have all the powers of and be subject to all the restrictions upon the President.
-He shall familiarize himself with all activities and affairs of the Corporation and shall have such other duties as may be assigned to him by the President or Board of Directors.
+In the absence of the President or in the event of his or her inability or refusal to act, the President-Elect shall perform the duties of President, and when so acting, shall have all the powers of and be subject to all the restrictions upon the President.
+He The President-Elect shall familiarize himself or herself with all activities and affairs of the Corporation and shall have such other duties as may be assigned to him or her by the President or Board of Directors.

 Section 2.
 Committee Quorums.
 A majority of the respective committees shall be a working quorum with full power to report the action of their respective committees to the Corporation.